Fundraising ideas

 Scavenger hunt

-Quick summary: Organise a game where players compete to see who can gather the most items or answer questions about the local surroundings from a list you devise.
-It’s usually outdoors, or you could plan an indoor variation.
-People compete in teams or individually.
-Raise funds by selling tickets, or ask for donations.
+Host a scavenger hunt where teams or individuals compete to see who can gather the most items or answer questions about the local surroundings from a list.
+Raise funds by selling tickets or ask for donations.
+Alternatively a treasure hunt can be easier to organise

 Challenge yourself with one of our events, from running to swimming, trekking to adrenaline challenges.